Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

 VDN needs information sharing across agents.
-Here we bold the symbol (e.g., :math:`s` to :math:`\mathbf{s}`) to indicate that more than one agent information is contained.
+Here we bold the symbol (e.g., :math:`o` to :math:`\mathbf{o}`) to indicate that more than one agent information is contained.

 Q sum: